smokeB0x/pAdder/README.md

 Name the file "passordliste.txt"

-Run the file "all-in-one.cmd" by double clicking it
+Run the file "run.cmd" by double clicking it

 You will now have a file named "passord-final.txt" (This might take some time, depending on how large the initial list is).